RampantArcana/Hard-Reset-2-Helper/Hawthornbunny's Timeline.md

 ## Notes from RampantArcana

 This timeline is used with permission from Fimfiction user Hawthornbunny.
-The most up to date version of this timeline can be found at _link pending._
+The most up to date version of this timeline can be found at the [Time Loop Forum Post.](http://www.fimfiction.net/group/199133/the-time-loop-trilogy/thread/82241/hard-reset-2-timeline)

 Hawthornbunny has been working on this timeline in parallel with this project and will be posting it on Fimfiction in the Time Loop forums.
 It's a magnificent piece of work already so breaking it apart to merge into the guides would do it a disservice.
 Several people have suggested that a full timeline be added next to the Guides.
 This will do quite nicely.
 This timeline has been reformatted for markdown.